 • Serve chilled during hot weather for a refreshing bite.

-Earlier, Pachadi centered around cucumber, ash gourd, or okra.
-However, when once home cooks began experimenting with colorful root vegetables, beetroot quickly became a favorite.
+Earlier, Pachadi centred around cucumber, ash gourd, or okra.
+However, when home cooks began experimenting with colourful root vegetables, beetroot quickly became a favourite.

 In many families, especially in central Kerala, Beetroot Pachadi became a Sadhya regular thanks to its festive appearance and kid-friendly sweetness.
 In my family, it was my great-aunt who borrowed it from a colleague's recipe book and brought it home.
 Soon, it took its place beside avial, kalan, and thoran every Onam.